Chamber judgment concerning Italy and Greece

 The Court held, in particular, that it shared the concerns of several observers with regard to the automatic return, implemented by the Italian border authorities in the ports of the Adriatic Sea, of persons who, in the majority of cases, were handed over to ferry captains with a view to being removed to Greece, thus depriving them of any procedural and substantive rights.

-In the case of Konovalova v.
-Russia, the Court held that there had been a violation of the right to respect for private life.
+In the case of Naidin v.
+Romania, the Court held that there had been no violation of the Convention.

 Chamber hearing concerning the Russian Federation14/10/2014

 The Court held a Chamber hearing in the case of Tagayeva and Others v.
 Russia.